21+ Awesome Reasons Why We Should Recycle More

 Most people have already made up their minds that one person cannot make any difference in regard to recycling waste.
 That thinking might apply in other fields.
 In recycling, an individual can make a big difference.

-Averagely, every American produces about 1600 pounds of waste every year.
-Up to 1100 pounds of waste can be recycled every year per person.
+On average, every American produces about 1600 pounds of waste every year.
+Up to 1100 pounds of this trash can be recycled every year per person.
 That represents a half a ton per individual.
-This means a family of four can minimize waste by more than two tons each year just by the easy task of recycling.

 12. Saves You Money